JosephLenton/Slate/Readme.md

 Slate | a terminal for web development
 ======================================

-Slate is an experiment to build a desktop terminal, which aims to mix traditional terminal development with a modern web experience.
+Slate is an experiment to build a modern terminal, which runs on both desktop and tablet.
+It aims to mix traditional terminal development, with modern web tools and experience.

-The system uses CoffeeScript for a terse REPL, allowing you to load web pages, debug and hack on them, using existing terminal commands.
+The system supports multiple languages (currently just CoffeeScript and JS), by the ability of having them just compile to JS.
+CoffeeScript is the default as it adds a terse REPL.

+The aim is to allow users to load content, and the hack the content as they would with text on a terminal.

 Common 'nix commands are re-implemented, in a way which works better with a web development environment.